 jokes Smart.
 "Something very powerful exploded from my DNA!
 One search led to another, then

 to a list, then to a website, then to tours, then trips, then

 dinners, then movies, then happy hours.
-Triangle Modernist Houses is now the most detailed archive
+NCMH is largest online

 in America for residential Modernist architecture."